Average-Org/SimpleEcon/README.md

  `announceMobDrops` toggles whether or not it should send "+1 economy" to the player when they kill a mob or not!

+ `DropOnDeath`, this is a value range of 0-1 (0.05, 0.1, 0.5, etc) and this value will be taken as a percentage.
+This means each time a player dies they lose that percentage.
+0.5 = 50%, 0.05 = 5%!
+If the value is 0, players will not lose money on death.

 ## Commands List

 | Command        |Description           |Usage  |Permission    |